Zack Greinke: Kansas City Royals (2004–2010)

 In 2007, Greinke returned to the Royals rotation at the start of the season, but was assigned to the bullpen in early May.
-In 52 appearances (14 starts), Greinke finished 2007 with a 7–7 record and a 3.69 ERA.
+In 52 appearances (14 starts), Greinke finished 2007 with a 7–7 record, one save, and a 3.69 ERA.

 Greinke returned to the rotation in 2008 and performed well that season.
 He made 32 starts in 2008 and finished with a 13–10 record along with 183 strikeouts.
 His 3.47 ERA was the best by a full-time Royals starter in 11 years.
 On January 26, 2009, he agreed to a four-year contract with the Royals worth $38 million.

 After ending the 2008 season with 15 scoreless innings, Greinke started off 2009 by not allowing a run in his first 24 innings, which meant that for 39 innings in a row, he had not given up a run.
 Greinke was named American League (AL) Pitcher of the Month for April, his five wins, 0.50 ERA and 44 strikeouts all tops in the Majors.
 On August 25, Greinke struck out 15 batters, breaking Mark Gubicza's team record for strikeouts in a single game.
 On August 30, Greinke had a one-hit complete game against the Seattle Mariners.

 Greinke's record for the 2009 season was 16–8, and he posted an ERA of 2.16, the lowest in MLB.
 On October 21, he was named American League Pitcher of the Year by Sporting News.
 On October 28, Greinke was awarded the MLBPA Players Choice AL Pitcher of the Year.
 On November 17, 2009, he won the AL Cy Young Award.
 Greinke credited some of his performance to his use of "modern pitching metrics" — statistics on team defense and defense independent pitching statistics — to calibrate his own approach to pitching.
 Greinke specifically mentioned FIP (fielding independent pitching), an indicator developed by sabermetrician Tom Tango, as his favorite statistic.
 "That's pretty much how I pitch, to try to keep my FIP as low as possible.

 Despite a stellar 2009 season, his performance in 2010 began to regress as he finished the year 10–14 with a 4.17 ERA and 181 strikeouts.